dojo/labs/packages/resources/README.md

 ### Reading Restful Resources

-Resources are a generic mechanism to deal with any resource within your application, however a common need is to load resources from a remote Restful service.
+Resources is a generic mechanism to deal with any resource within your application, however a common need is to load resources from a remote Restful service.
 To support this `@dojo-labs/resources` provides a configuration factory for dealing with these restful services, with default set od configurations.

 > src/TodoResourceProvider.ts